Privacy

 Changes to this policy

-We update this policy when a material change to our processing warrants it — for example, when we add a sub-processor, change a retention period, or modify the legal basis for a processing activity.
+We update this policy when a material change to our processing warrants it, for example when we add a sub-processor, change a retention period, or modify the legal basis for a processing activity.
 The version, last-reviewed date and next-review date are always shown at the top of the page.

 We notify practitioners by email when a material change affects them, and we summarise every change in the site changelog.